Don’t Share Your Writing Drafts with These People (3 types)

 Sharing Your Writing Drafts: Here’s My “No” List

 1. The Unempathetic Person - Especially if you’re writing about something highly personal, painful or traumatic.
 In this case, be extra, extra, extra vigilant about who gets to see or preview that generative writing or those early drafts.
 For a start, let’s borrow from Brené Brown here and avoid anyone who may respond to your story with, “At least.”
 You know these folks.
 You reveal a personal story and they respond with sentences that begin with, “At least.”
 (At least you had a house to get foreclosed on/past-due food to give you food poisoning/a partner to fight with you.)
 It’s hard enough to write from a place of pain.
-Don’t add to this hardship and pain by giving your writing draft to … well … a self-centered pain.
+Don’t add to this hardship and pain by giving your writing draft to a self-centered pain.

-2. The Family: Some family members can and will read your writing with an open mind.
+2. The Family: Some family members can read your writing with an open mind.
 Others cannot or will not, and will (a) insert themselves into your story (“isn’t this character based on me?”) or (b) assert that their version or memory of this event is the only and better version or (c) be incapable of separating you, the kid, the sibling or the cousin, from the accomplished, grown-up writer that you are now.
 Two tips:(a) Don’t share generative or early-drafts of the work with a family member.
 Wait until you’re close to final draft (b) be clear with yourself and your family why you’re sharing and what exactly you want that family member to do in their post-reading response to you.

 As well as these three, let’s not forget Willie Nelson’s rules or personal “No” list.